Amguri College

 Amguri College is located in Amguri, Assam, India.
 It was founded on 17 July 1967.
 The college is affiliated to Dibrugarh University and recognized by University Grants Commission (UGC).

 History

 The Amguri College was established on 17 July 1967.
 The college is brought under the deficit system if Grant-in-Aid in 1977 and affiliates to the Dibrugarh University.

 Other information

-The college has widespread fame in publications and has more than 15 publications so far.
+The college has more than 15 publications.
 These publications are assigned with ISBN/ISSN.
 They are as below.